beuschc/ProTargetMiner/README.md

 ## Software Requirements
 ### OS Requirements
-This package was develop under *Windows 7* running *R version 3.5.3* and was succesfully tested also on *Mac OSX*.
+This package was develop under *Windows 7* running *R version 3.5.3* and was succesfully tested also on *Mac OSX* and *Windows 8*.

 ### R Dependencies
-The ProTargetMiner package depends on the follwing r packages (with version):
+The ProTargetMiner package depends on the follwing R packages (with version):
 ```
 shiny_1.3.2
 plotly_4.9.0